manandwa/bmeprojects/README.md

 * The IKRyne matlab file is for my master's directed project.
 * The kinect fall detection project was using a Kinect V2 to detect falls and is written in processing using openCV and the KinectV2 for processing library

+# Python Folder
+## This folder contains python scripts that I have worked on